tyrionhuu/flux_api/DOCKER_USAGE.md

 The Docker container runs with these default arguments:
 - `--port 9200` - API port (can be overridden with custom CMD)
 - `--cleanup` - Enable cleanup of existing processes
-- `--no-frontend` - Disable frontend (backend-only mode) - frontend is enabled by default

 ### Port Mapping